diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands3/start.rst

 .. figure:: figures/5000_Temp_Omeg.png
    :with: 400
    :alt: Freqs^2 vs Temps..
+   squared Frequencies versus Teperatures.

+For the Landau theory of phase transition, since the SSCHA is a mean-field approach, we expect that around the transition the critical exponent of the temperature goes as

+.. math:: \omega \sim \sqrt{\Phi}

 For this reason is better to plot the temperature versus the square of the frequency as in :ref:`fig-results2`.
 [...]